MolEvolEpid/hypermut3/README.md

   - If the query sequence contains multistate characters, they can be treated as follows: **ADD FIGURE FROM MANUSCRIPT ONCE COMPLETE**
     - **Strict** (default): Only completely inclusive matches containing multistate characters are considered (for the mutation and the context).
      - For a mutation site, the entire site is not considered if there is a partial match, e.g. if the context is correct but the primary mutation is `A` and the query mutation is `R`.
-      - For the context, if the primary downstream context is `DT`, then `RT` in the query sequence would be considered the correct context.
+      - For the context, if the primary downstream context is `DT`, then `RT` would be considered the correct context.
 However, `NT` would not be considered the correct context.
       - This makes sense if the sequencing is from single clones and you don't want to consider ambiguous matches.
     - **Partial**: Partially overlapping matches (for the mutation and the context) are considered using the equation: **ADD EQUATION FROM PAPER ONCE COMPLETE**.
        - For a mutation site, if the primary mutation is `A` and the query mutation is `R`, then this would be considered a 50% match.
       - For the context, if the primary downstream context is `DT`, then a query `NT` context would be split between primary (75%) and control (25%) patterns.
       - This makes sense if the sequence is derived from a population.

 ## Output